WilderForge/WilderForge/SECURITY.md

 - Standard mods
 - A remote game instance (eg: another player connected to the currently running game)

+### Foreign components:
+ - Issues in foreign software/components that directly impact the game or coremodding environment

 ## Not accepted